Paruskavan Palace

-Ekaterina Desnitskaya (Katya) designed beautiful gardens of the Palace as well as redecorating it to include Western style sofas and armchairs with a combination of eastern materials.
+Ekaterina Desnitskaya (Katya) designed the beautiful gardens of the Palace as well as redecorating it to include Western-style sofas and armchairs with a combination of Eastern materials.

-Prince and Katya son Prince Chula Chakrabongse was born on 28 March 1908.
+Prince and Katya's son Prince Chula Chakrabongse was born on 28 March 1908.
 After the divorce of the Prince and Katya in 1919, the King ordered the Paruskavan to be returned to the Crown.

-According to Thai Government "When King Prajadhipok, King Rame VII, promulgated a constitution on December 10, 1932 and appointed Phraya Manopakorn Nititada as Prime Minister under the new constitution, his place of work continued to remain at the Ananta Samakhom Throne Hall.
-On June 21, 1933, General Phraya Phahonphonphayuhasena (Phot Phahonyothin) assumed the premiership.
+According to the Thai Government "When King Prajadhipok, King Rame VII, promulgated a constitution on 10 December 1932 and appointed Phraya Manopakorn Nititada as Prime Minister under the new constitution, his place of work continued to remain at the Ananta Samakhom Throne Hall.
+On 21 June 1933, General Phraya Phahonphonphayuhasena (Phot Phahonyothin) assumed the premiership.

 The Prime Minister's Office was moved to Paruskavan Palace which had already been seized by the people who were responsible for bringing political changes to the country.
 Furthermore, it was the residence of General Phraya Phahonphonphayuhasena.
 Initially, the office was alternately known as Paruskavan Palace and the Prime Minister's Office, Paruskavan Palace.
 Later, however, it was known only by the latter name.
-When Field Marshal Plaek Phibunsongkhram became Prime Minister on December 16, 1938, the Prime Minister's Office was relocated to Suan Kularb Palace which was near Paruskavan Palace."
+When Field Marshal Plaek Phibunsongkhram became Prime Minister on 16 December 1938, the Prime Minister's Office was relocated to Suan Kularb Palace which was near Paruskavan Palace."

-Currently used as the headquarters of National Intelligence Agency; Museums of Police Department and Metropolitan Police Bureau.
+Currently used as the headquarters of the National Intelligence Agency; Museums of Police Department and Metropolitan Police Bureau.